 Unintentional consumption of salt also has harmful effects

 To reach this conclusion, the researchers conducted two separate clinical trials.
 In the first study, participants – healthy men – supplemented their normal diet with six grams of salt in tablet form per day for 14 days.
 In the second, the scientists analyzed monocyte levels in the participants’ blood after eating a pizza from an Italian restaurant that contained ten grams of salt.
 Their results showed a decrease in mitochondrial activity in both experiments.
 This means that the effect of sodium on mitochondria occurs not only after a prolonged period of high salt consumption but also after a single consumption such as with a pizza.

 Mitochondrial activity returns to normal after eight hours

 The blood tests of the people who ate this Italian specialty showed that the effect was visible three hours after the meal, but eight hours later it had almost disappeared.
-This is good news and means that mitochondrial activity is not permanently inhibited, but only for a few hours after salt ingestion.
+This is good news and means that mitochondrial activity is not permanently stopped, but only for a few hours after salt ingestion.
 Still, the researchers would like to continue their research to answer two more questions: What are the long-term effects of an overly salty diet on mitochondria?
 Does salt have the same effect on other cells?
 “Cardiovascular risk comes to mind first, but several studies have shown that salt can affect immune cells in different ways,” Markus Kleinewietfeld concludes.
-If such an important cell mechanism is disturbed over a longer period of time, this can have negative consequences and lead to inflammatory diseases of the blood vessels, the joints, and even to autoimmune diseases.
+If such an important cell mechanism is disturbed over a longer period of time, this can have negative consequences and lead to inflammatory diseases of the blood vessels, the joints, and even autoimmune diseases.
 The WHO estimates that 2.5 million deaths could be avoided annually if salt consumption worldwide were reduced to the recommended levels.